TritonVM/triton-vm/specification/src/random-access-memory-table.md

 ## Contiguity Argument

 As a stepping stone to proving memory-consistency, it is necessary to prove that all regions of constant `ramp` are contiguous.
 In simpler terms, this condition stipulates that after filtering the rows in the RAM Table for any given `ramp` value, the resulting sublist of rows forms a contiguous sublist with no gaps.
 The contiguity establishes this property.
-What follows here is a summary of [TIP-0001](https://github.com/TritonVM/triton-vm/blob/master/tips/tip-0001/tip-0001.md).
+What follows here is a summary of the [Contiguity Argument for RAM Consistency](memory-consistency.md#contiguity-for-ram-table).

 The contiguity argument is a Randomized AIR without Preprocessing (RAP).
 In particular, there are 4 extension columns whose values depend on the verifier's challenge $\alpha$: